-Factors that would trigger a review other than a periodic review include a change in general market conditions, and/or a change in the client's investment objective, financial status, or risk profile.
+Factors that would trigger a review other than a periodic review include a change in general market conditions, and/or a change in the client's investment objective, financial status, or risk profile that would prompt a review.
+It is important to emphasize that the client's account is managed according to the information provided by the client.
+Therefore, it is essential that clients promptly notify Adviser of any information that may change the manner in which the account is managed and invested.

 Clients receive detailed portfolio and transaction reports from their designated custodian broker-dealer at least quarterly.
 Portfolio reports disclose the nature and types of securities held in the client's account, cost, and current market value.
 Transaction reports from the custodian for the account disclose all purchases, sales, income, and capital changes and disbursements.
-Clients are urged to promptly review these reports and periodic statements carefully, and compare them to reports prepared by Adviser and their adviser representative.
+Clients are urged to promptly review these reports and periodic statements carefully and compare them to reports prepared by Adviser and their adviser representative.